maemmanu/workflow-purge-spring-api/README.md

-# Massive Process Instance Abort with Spring and Java API
+# Process Instance Abort with Spring and Java API

 This Demo implements different methods for Aborting Processes and Cleaning the Logs Data.